PassiveLemon/nix-xl/README.md

 ```
 - Plugins with library or other plugin dependencies will have their dependencies automatically enabled.
 - All available plugins are on the [official plugin repository](https://github.com/lite-xl/lite-xl-plugins?tab=readme-ov-file#plugins) with the following notes:
-  - Plugin names are as they appear in the repository but all dashes are underscores. (discord-presence -> discord_presence)
+  - Plugin names are exactly as they appear in the repository.
   - `ide_*` and `lsp_*` packages are not individually included.
 (These currently aren't even implemented yet.
 See TODO.)

 ## Libraries